amahi/docs/amahi-7-express.md

 <div class="alert alert-error">
 It’s very important to understand that in the Express Disc installation, the first available drive WILL BE COMPLETELY ERASED unless you change the default storage settings!
 </div>
-# 1. Download Amahi Express Disc
+# 1. Download Amahi Express
+* The process of installing Amahi via the Express disc should take you 5 minutes in fast hardware to 15 or 10 minutes in older hardware and it's documented below in a fair amount of detail.
-* [Download the Amahi 7 Express Disc](https://wiki.amahi.org/index.php/Express_CD) and burn it to a DVD
+* Download the [Amahi 7 Express Disc](https://wiki.amahi.org/index.php/Express_CD) and burn it to a DVD
 * NOTE 1 -- THIS LOCATION MAY CHANGE WHEN WE RELEASE
 * NOTE 2 -- ADD LINK TO THE INSTALL TUTORIAL VIDEO HERE
 * Boot your system from that DVD